grayvalley/sanbox/readme.md

 ```python
 python app/main.py
 ```
-When started, the exchange simulator initializes the LOB according to the parameters defined in the `config.ini` file.
+When started, the exchange simulator initializes the LOB according to the configuration.
-After initialization, it begins to generate orders based on its model.
+After initialization, the simulator begins to generate order flow based on the underlying model.

 #### Configuration